 In the USA, Daniel Gortler recently performed recitals at the Museum of Art in Cleveland, in New York at Symphony Space, Jewish Museum, Lincoln Center, Metropolitan Museum of art, 92nd street Y, Morgan library, NYU and Rockefeller Universities.

 Daniel Gortler has collaborated with esteemed conductors includind Zubin Mehta, Christoph Eschenbach, Michael Tilson Thomas, Valery Gergiev.
-Yoel Levi, Franz Welzer-Most, Justus Frantz, Manfred Honeck, Steven Sloane, Mendi Rodan, Yoav Talmi, Noam Sheriff, Yuri Ahronovich, Leonid Grin, Dan Ettinger and Ilan Volkov.
+Yoel Levi, Franz Welzer-Most, Justus Frantz, Manfred Honeck, Steven Sloane, Mendi Rodan, Yoav Talmi, Noam Sheriff, Yuri Ahronovich, Leonid Grin, Dan Ettinger, Ilan Volkov, Nir Kabaretti and Daniel Boico.

 He has appeared at the Houston Summer Festival, Israel Festival and the Montpellier, Luzern, Schleswig-Holstein and the Verbier Music Festivals.
 He has also participated in a video recording of Mark Neikrug’s “Through Roses” collaborating with Pinchas Zukerman.

 In addition to his frequent orchestral and recital performances, Daniel Gortler is an avid chamber music performer.
-He regularly performs with artists including Bo Skovhus, Nikolaj Znaider, David Garrett, Giora Schmidt, Itamar Zorman, Steven Isserlis, Sharon Rostorf-Zamir, Sylvia Schwartz, Sivan Rotem, Lauren Flanigan, Daniel Johannsen and David Adam Moore.
+He regularly performs with artists including Bo Skovhus, Nikolaj Znaider, David Garrett, Giora Schmidt, Itamar Zorman, Daniel Guedes, Zvi Plesser, Steven Isserlis, Sharon Rostorf-Zamir, Sylvia Schwartz, Sivan Rotem, Lauren Flanigan, Daniel Johannsen and David Adam Moore.
+Gortler this year is also a guest soloist with the Jupiter Quartet, Catalyst Quartet and the Shanghai Quartet.

 Mr. Gortler made his New York recital debut at the 92nd Y and performed at the Mogador Theater in Paris, performing the complete cycle of Mendelssohn’s “Songs without Words” which he recorded for JMC (released on Romeo Records in the U.S and Europe).
 He recorded an album for BMG Classics with violinist Nikolaj Znaider and more recently for Romeo Records a CD of Schubert Lieder with soprano Sharon Rostorf-Zamir.
 His latest recording of Schumann piano solo works was released as a double CD album earlier this year on Romeo Records and has received enthusiastic critical acclaim.